 Content: General survey course providing a broad overview of the field of addiction counseling and the impact of addiction on child, adolescent, and adult populations.
 The course will summarize key points drawn from the following areas: the American experience with addiction and recovery, theoretical explanations for understanding addiction and dual diagnosis, basic pharmacology and neuroscience, and assessment and treatment issues specific to dual diagnosis and addiction counseling.

-Prerequisites: MHC 503, CPSY 506, MHC 509, MHC 513, CPSY 522, MHC 511 or CPSY 550, and one of the following: MHC 535, CPSY 530, or CPSY 538.
+Prerequisites: Take MHC 503, CPSY 506, MHC 509, MHC 513, CPSY 522, and CPSY 550.